Orchestrator

 ESCALATION_TIMEOUT_SECONDS | The number of seconds to wait before triggering the escalation request, after the issue has been created | ❌ | 60 |

-POLLING_PERIODICITY (1) | The polling periodicity of the issue state checker, according to ISO 8601 duration format | ❌ | PT6S |
+POLLING_PERIODICITY(1) | The polling periodicity of the issue state checker, according to ISO 8601 duration format | ❌ | PT6S |

-(1) This is still hardcoded as PT5S
+(1) This is still hardcoded as PT5S while waiting for a fix to KOGITO-9811

 mvn clean quarkus:dev